Transfer learning with affine model transformation: Transfer Learning via Transformation Function

-In prior work, \cite{kuzborskij2013stability} employs a two-step procedure where the source features are combined with pre-defined weights, and then the auxiliary model is additionally learned for the residuals unexplainable by the source features.
-The affine model transfer can represent this HTL as a special case by setting $g_2(f_s)=1$, but differs in the following two aspects.
-First, while the existing method models only the difference (residuals) from the source domains, our model can also consider the cross-domain ratio relationship, i.e., we also consider the function $g_2(f_s)$.
-Another distinctive feature of affine model transfer lies in the learning procedure that can estimate the data and model transformation functions simultaneously, as described in Section \ref{sec:modeling}.
+The affine model transfer encompasses some existing TL procedures.
+For example, by setting $g_1(\bmfs) = 0$ and $g_2(\bmfs) = 1$, the prediction model is estimated without using the source features, which corresponds to an ordinary direct learning, i.e., a learning scheme without transfer.
+Furthermore, various kinds of HTLs can be formulated by imposing constraints on $g_1$ and $g_2$.
+In prior work, \citep{kuzborskij2013stability} employs a two-step procedure where the source features are combined with pre-defined weights, and then the auxiliary model is additionally learned for the residuals unexplainable by the source features.
+The affine model transfer can represent this HTL as a special case by setting $g_2=1$. \citep{du2017hypothesis} uses the transformed output $z_i = y_i / f_s$ with the output value $f_s \in \mathbb{R}$ of a source model, and this cross-domain shift is then regressed onto $\bmx$ using a target dataset.
+This HTL corresponds to $g_1=0$ and $g_2 = f_s$.

+When a pre-trained source model is provided as a neural network, TL is usually performed with the intermediate layer as input to the model in the target domain.
+This is called a feature extractor or frozen featurizer and has been experimentally and theoretically proven to have strong transfer capability as the de facto standard for TL \citep{yosinski2014transferable, tripuraneni2020theory}.
+The affine model transfer encompasses the neural feature extraction as a special subclass, which is equivalent to setting $g_2(\bmfs) g_3(\bmx) \! = \!
+0$.
+A performance comparison of the affine model transfer with the neural feature extraction is presented in Section \ref{sec:exp} and Section \ref{sec:exp-nn}.
+The relationships between these existing methods and the affine model transfer are illustrated in Figure \ref{fig:methods} and Figure \ref{fig:relatedWork}

+The affine model transfer can also be interpreted as generalizing the feature extraction by adding a product term $g_2(\bmfs) g_3(\bmx)$.
+This additional term allows for the inclusion of unknown factors in the transferred model that are unexplainable by source features alone.
+Furthermore, this encourages the avoidance of a negative transfer, a phenomenon where prior learning experiences interfere with training in a new task.
+The usual TL based only on $\bmfs$ attempts to explain and predict the data generation process in the target domain using only the source features.
+However, in the presence of domain-specific factors, a negative transfer can occur owing to a lack of descriptive power.
+The additional term compensates for this shortcoming.
+The comparison of behavior for the case with the non-relative source features is described in Section \ref{sec:exp-sarcos}.

 The affine model transfer can be naturally expressed as an architecture of network networks.
 This architecture, called affine coupling layers, is widely used for invertible neural networks in flow-based generative modeling \citep{dinh2014nice, Dinh2017DensityEU}.
 Neural networks based on affine coupling layers have been proven to have universal approximation ability \citep{teshima2020coupling}.
 This implies that the affine transfer model has the potential to represent a wide range of function classes, despite its simple architecture based on the affine coupling of three functions.